-One way to measure the loyalty of fans is used by Brandes et al. (2013) as part of their research on fan size and market potential in the German Bundesliga.
-By distinguishing season tickets and non-season tickets, the assumption made is that fans with season tickets are more committed and, therefore, more loyal to the team than fans who buy match day tickets.
-The author decided to use this method for this research, acknowledging that this approach has some significant limitations because there could be other factors besides loyalty influencing if a fan buys a seasonal ticket or not.
-For example, economic factors, family reasons, or distance from the stadium, regardless of this opinion, due to its simplicity.
+One way of measuring the loyalty of fans is used by Brandes et al. (2013) as part of their research on fan size and market potential in the German Bundesliga.
+By distinguishing season tickets and non-season tickets, the assumption is that fans with season tickets are more committed and, therefore, more loyal to the team than fans who buy match day tickets.
+The authors decided to use this method, while acknowledging that this approach has significant limitations, because there could be other influencing factors besides loyalty when a fan decides whether or not to buy a season ticket.
+For example, economic factors, family reasons, or the distance that must be traveled to reach the stadium may all come into play.

-The loyalty of football fans is different from customer loyalty in mainstream sectors.
-Different elements influence the levels of commitment and connection to a firm or a product.
-In marketing approaches to motivation, it is possible to detect factors that promote the loyalty of football fans to a club.
-However, the satisfaction derived from a product and the level of income of the customer has little or no correlation with levels of loyalty.
-Another essential point that marketers need to understand is that in sports, fans’ attitudes may not necessarily reflect behavior, which is why for marketing purposes, it is not enough to rely on customer loyalty (Tapp, 2004).
+The loyalty of football fans differs from customer loyalty in mainstream business sectors, in which different elements influence levels of commitment and connection to a firm or a product.
+In marketing approaches to motivation in the specific context of football, it may be possible to detect factors that influence fan loyalty, but the satisfaction derived from the product and the customer’s level of income have little or no correlation with levels of loyalty.
+Another essential point that marketers need to consider is that in sport, the behavior of fans may not necessarily reflect their attitudes, which is why sports marketers cannot rely on customer loyalty to directly target fans (Tapp, 2004).

 Loyalty influence on fan spending

-A conclusion made by Neal (2000) based on his research was that loyalty had a positive connection to the repetition of the purchase of the same brand by the consumer.
-Also, he concluded that football fans have a very high level of loyalty to the team, which leads to consumption and money spending regardless of the levels of success of the team.
-An explanation of this can be that the factors affecting a fan’s loyalty to his team are different from those affecting any other consumer in other markets.
-In contrast, the results by Richardson and Dwyer (2003) show that consumption is connected to the levels of team success and that it is no indication of loyalty levels.
-Meaning, team success influences spending habits, but that loyalty does not necessarily have that same effect.
-Moreover, they conclude that at times when the team is less successful, the fans spend less money, but they add that this fact does not indicate that fan loyalty to the team decreases.
-So in a way, they claim that loyalty is not affected by the team’s level of success, but that the level of team success affects spending habits.
+Neal (2000) found that loyalty has a positive connection to the repeat purchase of a same-brand product by the consumer.
+He also concluded that football fans exhibit a very high level of loyalty to the team, which leads to consumption and spending, regardless of the team’s levels of success.
+Indeed, the factors affecting a fan’s loyalty to his or her team are different from those affecting consumers in other markets, as previously mentioned.
+On the other hand,, Richardson and Dwyer (2003) argue that consumption is connected to the levels of team success and that it is no indication of loyalty levels.
+That is to say, team success influences spending habits, but loyalty does not necessarily have the same effect.
+Moreover, they conclude that during periods when a team is less successful, its fans spend less money, but they add that this does not indicate that fan loyalty to the team has decreased.
+They thus claim that loyalty is not affected by the team’s level of success, but that the level of team success affects spending habits.

-Methodology and research design
+Methodology and Research Design

-For this study, quantitative research was design.
-Checking the loyalty factor and detect if there are some changes in football fan loyalty to his favorite team.
-Used for measuring loyalty was an adaptation of previous methods used in the papers of Passikoff (1997) and Brandes et al. (2013) previously presented in this article.
-The questionnaire designed as a self-report method.
-Loyalty measured with an item checking motives of fans’ loyalty, and an item checked attendance habits.
-Both asked twice, once regarding the current season (2019/20), before the outbreak of the Covid-19 crisis.
-And a second time regarding next season (2020/21), after the outbreak of the Covid-19 crisis.
-Another question asked about the level of longing for football, and this measured with a Likert scale from 1 to 5.
-Also, the participants asked to state their age and choose their favorite team.
+For the purposes of this study, the research design was quantitative, using self-report questionnaires to assess the loyalty of fans towards their favorite team, in terms of the effects of the Covid-19 crisis, with a view to detecting any changes between the two Premier League seasons 2019/2020 and 2020/2021..
+Loyalty was measured using a method adapted from Passikoff (1997) and Brandes et al. (2013), using the participants’ responses to Likert items, i.e. a set of statements that evaluated the motives for fan loyalty and attendance habits.
+The series of Likert items was repeated, in the first place regarding the current season (2019/20), including the period before the outbreak of the Covid-19 crisis, and secondly with reference to the forthcoming season (2020/21).
+Another question addressed the level of longing for football, and this was also measured with a Likert scale from 1 to 5 (see Table 3).
+In addition, the participants were asked to state their age and favorite team.